Convenience store: Taiwan

-Boasting more than 10,000 convenience stores in an area of 35,980 km^{2} and a population of 23 million, Taiwan has Asia Pacific's and the world's second highest density of convenience stores per person after South Korea: one store per 2,065 people.
+Boasting more than 10,000 convenience stores in an area of 35,980 km^{2} and a population of 23 million, Taiwan has the Asia Pacific's and the world's second highest density of convenience stores per person after South Korea: one store per 2,065 people.
 With 4,665 7-Eleven stores, Taiwan also has the world's highest density of 7-Elevens per person: one store per 4,930 people.
 In Taipei, it is not unusual to see two 7-Elevens across the street or several of them within a few hundred meters of each other.

-Taiwan's second largest convenience store chain is FamilyMart with more than 3,000 locations.
+Taiwan's second largest convenience store chain is FamilyMart, with more than 3,000 locations.
 Also competing for customers are Hi-Life, a Taiwanese chain, and OK Mart, a local version of Circle K.

 Because they are found everywhere, convenience stores in Taiwan provide services on behalf of financial institutions and government agencies, such as collection of city parking fees, utility bills, traffic violation fines, and credit card payments.
 Eighty percent of urban household shoppers in Taiwan visit a convenience store each week.

 With the highest 7-Eleven outlet density in the world, it is not unusual for two 7-Eleven shops to stand face-to-face near the same intersection in Taiwan.
 The distance between them might be less than 50 m.

 It is also not rare in Taiwan to see two convenience stores right next to each other.